yadavhitesh380/College-Chatbox/README.md

-# 🎓 DSEU College Helpdesk AI Chatbot
+# 🎓 GGSIPU College Helpdesk AI Chatbot

-This is an AI-powered chatbot built using Streamlit and the Google Gemini API to assist users with queries related to Delhi Skill and Entrepreneurship University (DSEU).
-The chatbot answers questions specifically about DSEU, including admissions, courses, faculty, fees, campuses, events, contact information, results, placements, and more.
+This is an AI-powered chatbot built using Streamlit and Google Gemini API to assist users with queries related to Guru Gobind Singh Indraprastha University (GGSIPU).
+The chatbot answers questions specifically about GGSIPU, including admissions, courses, faculty, fees, events, contact information, and more.

 ---

 ## Features

-- Conversational AI interface powered by Google Gemini API (`gemini-2.0-flash`)
+- Conversational AI interface powered by Google Gemini API
-- Focused responses related only to DSEU
+- Focused responses related only to GGSIPU
 - Example questions sidebar to guide users
+- File upload support for documents like ID proofs and forms (PDF, JPG, PNG)
 - Real-time chat display with user and assistant messages
-- Simulated admin dashboard for viewing recent chat logs
+- Admin dashboard for viewing recent chat logs
 - Option to download chat logs as a `.txt` file for record-keeping

 ---